 If you are joining a funded project at Sussex, you will already have a supervisor allocated to you.

-You can ask a member of our faculty to be your supervisor if you feel they have the expertise to support you.
-Alternatively, after you have been offered a place at Sussex, we will match you with a supervisor during the assessment of your application.
+You can either ask a member of our faculty to be your supervisor if you think they have the expertise to support you or we will match you with a supervisor during the assessment of your application.
 If you ask to be supervised by a particular member of faculty, this will be considered but not all such requests can be accommodated.

 Apply to Sussex

 You can apply for up to three postgraduate programmes.
-If you are applying for more than one degree, you must submit a research proposal specific to each area of study you apply for.
+If you apply for more than one degree, you must submit a research proposal specific to each area of study you apply for.

-You must submit the documents below for your application:
+You must submit the following documents when you apply:

 - research proposal/research statement